 Here are the nine lenses that Sony users now can use natively.
 Sigma has not yet said when (or if) they will add some of the Art and Sports zooms to this list, and even the announcement dates for the lenses below have not yet been released.
-The following links go to a B&H page, where you can sign up for notifications when the lens you want is available for pre-order:
+The following lenses are going to be compatible with Sony:

 - 14mm f/1.8

 - 70mm f/2.8 Macro [New]